 Table of Contents

 Home » Travel Guides » Nepal » Discovering Nepal & The Best Places To Visit!
-Updated 2024
+Updated 2026

-I’ve been travelling to Nepal since 2009 and over the years have explored some of the best places this country has to offer.
-Discovering Nepal is a journey for the soul and one you will never forget.
-In this article, I’ll be your guide to the most captivating destinations across this incredible nation, helping you plan an unforgettable trip to Nepal.
-From the serene birthplace of Buddha in Lumbini to the towering peaks of the Himalayas, Nepal boasts a diverse range of experiences that will leave you in awe.
+discovering Nepal is a journey for the soul and one you will never forget.
+In this article, I’ll be your guide to the most captivating destinations across this incredible country, helping you plan an unforgettable trip to Nepal.
+From the birthplace of Buddha in Lumbini to the towering peaks of the Himalayas, Nepal has a diverse range of experiences that I’m sure will leave you in awe.

 Landlocked between India & Tibet, Nepal only opened its doors to tourism in the 1950s.
 It’s wonderful to see that Nepal hasn’t been strongly influenced by Western culture and still holds its values and traditions very close.

-Generally, most tourists to Nepal start their journey Kathmandu.
-Which is a truly fascinating city, so also check out my Kathmandu travel guides.
-But after immersing yourself in the vibrant culture and hectic streets of the city, venture beyond the capital to discover the breathtaking landscapes and diverse wonders that await throughout the rest of Nepal.
+But after getting to know the vibrant culture and hectic streets, travel beyond the capital to discover the breathtaking landscapes and diversity that await throughout the rest of Nepal.

 Discovering Nepal; The Best Places to Visit Outside Kathmandu Valley